smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 # **Traffic Sign Recognition Project Writeup**

-### This is a write up on the German Traffic sign recognition project by *Saravanan Moorthyrajan*
+### This is a write up on the German Traffic sign recognition project

 ---

 ### **Goals of the Traffic Sign Recognition Project**

-* Load the provided data set
+* Load the input data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images